sefailyasoz95/react-carousel/README.md

 ### Example

+You can see the example output from this link: https://ibb.co/4sh1HZH

 The Carousel component takes one neseccary prop which is data.
 This data must be an array of objects and this objects' type is as follows:

 > {